ish-xyz/ish-xyz/README.md

 ### Hi there 👋

-I'm an engineer appasionated about the whole "cloud-native world".
+I'm an engineer with a strong passion for good tech :)
-Cloud architectures design, automation tools programming, container orchestration, observability, and SRE practices have taken much of my attention in the recent years.
+System programming, cloud architectures design, automation tools programming, container orchestration, observability, and SRE practices have taken much of my attention in the recent years.

-Through my personal blog and my GitHub account I aim to share the knowledge I'm gaining day to day, working on different major companies such as Just Eat, eBay, YNAP and so on.
 <br>
 <br>